 The 15-pin female VGA connector allows you to connect an external VGA monitor that supports up to 1024x768 pixels resolution.
-When displaying on the external VGA monitor alone, the VGA port can support resolution at 800x600 at 256 colors and 1024x768 at 16 colors for the NEC Versa 2400 and 640x480 at 64K colors, 800x600 at 256 colors, and 1024x768 at 256 colors for both the NEC Versa 2400 and 2430.
+When displaying on an external VGA monitor alone, the VGA port supports resolutions up to 1024x768 at 256 colors.

-The NEC Versa 2400 series provides a VGA VESA driver diskette for installing different display resolution drivers for Windows Setup.
-You can also toggle the display between the LCD and the external monitor by pressing the <Fn> key + <F10> key combination.
+The NEC Versa 2500 Series provides a VGA VESA driver diskette for installing different display resolution drivers for Windows Setup.
+You can also toggle the display between the LCD and the external monitor by pressing the Fn key + F10 key combination.

-NOTE: Even when set to 800x600 or 1024x768 resolution, the external monitor will only show 800x600 resolution if the computer is running at Simultaneous display.
-You need to toggle the display to the external monitor only in order to display higher resolution.
+NOTE: Even when set to 800x600 or 1024x768 resolution, the external monitor only shows 800x600 resolution if the computer is running at Simultaneous display.
+Toggle the display to the external monitor only in order to display higher resolution.